ARAVIND00771/MU-MOBILE-APPLICATION/README.md

-Great — thanks for the update!
-I’ll mark the APK build as partially completed in the README so that it honestly reflects your progress.

-Here is your final, submission-ready README.md — updated with all corrections:

-⸻

 #  MU Connect – Mahindra University Mobile App

 **MU Connect** is a full-stack role-based mobile application developed to enhance communication between students, faculty, and parents at Mahindra University.
 It features real-time announcements, task submissions, profile management, schedules, and a live location feature for parents (partially implemented).